FroggedTV/grenouilleAPI/README.md

 ### BOT

 Features:
-- [ ] VIPs enter lobby, CASTER can enter casting slots, ADMIN stay spectator
+- [X] VIPs enter lobby, CASTER can enter casting slots, ADMIN stay spectator
-- [ ] CASTERs can authorize a co-caster to enter the lobby, with !cocast <SteamID>
+- [X] CASTERs can authorize a co-caster to enter the lobby, with !cocast <SteamID>
-- [ ] ADMINs can authorize standins to enter the lobby, with !standin <SteanID> <Team>
+- [X] ADMINs can authorize standins to enter the lobby, with !standin <SteanID> <Team>
 - [ ] Retry if someone does not connect.
 3 retries, 5min between each.
 - [ ] !ready to start game, and not when players are all in position
 - [ ] Test host inside S1 Ticket, and host inside S2 ticket if we are sure there is no problem.
+- [X] Add a !destroy command so ADMINs can hard cancel a lobby

 Code design:
 - [ ] Bot secure cancel, destroy Greenlet and every sleeping events.